shivaji1998/DS-java/Graph/readme.md

 **Adjacency Matrix** is a 2D array of size V x V where V is the number of vertices in a graph.
 Let the 2D array be adj[][], a slot adj[i][j] = 1 indicates that there is an edge from vertex i to vertex j.
 Adjacency matrix for undirected graph is always symmetric.
 Adjacency Matrix is also used to represent weighted graphs.
 If adj[i][j] = w, then there is an edge from vertex i to vertex j with weight w.

+## DFS implementation

+It is an algorithm to trace the nodes of the graph in a depth-first order; the nodes in one depth are traversed first, then the nodes in the parallel depth are traversed.
+It uses the concept of back-tracking after one vertical depth node is traversed.